 Digital Ecologies 3, July 2025

-I'll be discussing some new work at this event at Bath Spa Uni on 24-25 July, at a panel on 'soil as place, internet as placelessness'.
+This was great - this event at Bath Spa Uni on 24-25 July, I discussed some new work on a panel on 'soil as place, internet as placelessness'.
 Here's some info:

 The presentation departs from Weir’s previous work (Pazugoo), burying objects underground as long-term markers of nuclear waste, and writing around burial and ancestrality by philosopher Elizabeth Povinelli.
 It proposes a fatberg under One Aldgate, London as mass anonymous collective burial process, the inheritance and hidden underside of waste products of capitalism, flushed as preservation.
 Against an ideology of digital immateriality, it is twisted body horror as memorial practice, a more-than-human archive which may or may never be unearthed.
 Defined through its flows and blockages, it acts as dark mirror to financial data flows above the surface.